Frederick McKinley Jones: Early life

-Jones was born in Covington, Kentucky, on May 17, 1893, to an Irish father and African-American mother.
+Jones was born in Cincinnati, Ohio on May 17, 1893, to an Irish father and Black American mother.
 Little is known about his mother who left his life when Jones was a child.
 His father, John Jones, was a railroad worker who struggled to raise him on his own.
 Jones was raised by a Catholic priest, Father Ryan, at a rectory in Cincinnati, Ohio, near Covington.
 Father Ryan took in Jones around the age of seven, and two years later, John Jones died.
 Jones left school at age 11 after the sixth grade.
 He went to nearby Cincinnati, Ohio, working odd jobs including a role as a garage cleaning boy.
 By age 14, Jones was working as an automobile mechanic and was later named garage foreman.
 Jones was largely self taught.

 Career

 Mechanical engineer

 In 1912, Jones moved to Hallock, Minnesota, where he worked as a mechanic on a 50000 acre farm.
 The farm was owned by James J. Hill, who was also owner of the Great Northern Railroad.
 Jones' proximity to Hill and the railroad facilitated his education in electricity and steam locomotive engines.
-Jones lived there for over 20 years and would later say in a newspaper article that Hallock was a place "where a man … [was] judged more on his character and ability than on the color of his skin."
+Jones lived there for more than 20 years and would later say in a newspaper article that Hallock was a place "where a man … [was] judged more on his character and ability than on the color of his skin."
 He was locally known as "Casey" due to a remark by a railroad engineer he met while working at Hill Farm (see also Casey Jones).
 Jones received his engineering license at age 20.
 He later upgraded his license to the highest grade.

 Army service

-In the U.S. Army, Jones took part in World War I in an all-black unit until his mechanical skills were spotted, and he was promoted to sergeant working as an electrician and even teaching other soldiers.
+In the U.S. Army, Jones took part in World War I in an all-Black unit until his mechanical skills were spotted, and he was promoted to sergeant working as an electrician and even teaching other soldiers.
 Jones performed the wiring necessary to equip his camp with electricity, telegraph, and telephone services.

 Audiovisual work

-After military service in World War I, Jones returned to Hallock.
-He worked as a mechanic while learning about electronics.
+After military service in World War I, Jones returned to Hallock where he worked as a mechanic while learning about electronics.
 Jones built a transmitter for the town's first radio station.
 He also invented a device to combine sound with motion pictures.
 This attracted the attention of local entrepreneur Joseph A. Numero of Minneapolis, Minnesota.
 Numero owned a company that manufactured audio equipment called Ultraphone Sound Systems Inc. and was later renamed Cinema Supplies Inc. He hired Jones in 1927 as an electrical engineer to improve the audio equipment made by his firm.
 Jones worked on converting silent movie projectors into audiovisual projectors.
 He also patented a ticket-dispensing machine for movie theaters.